-Item 2.
-Election of Directors
+Item 2: Election of Directors

-The Board proposes that Mr. Abilash Ram and Mr. Adish Naidu be re-appointed as directors of the Company.
+The Board proposes that Mr. Shailend Krishna be appointed as independent director of the Company to fill in the casual vacancy caused by Mr. Samuel Ram who resigned due to personal reasons on 3rd December 2021.
+The Board also proposes that Mr Ashnil Prasad and Mr Adish Naidu be re-appointed as directors of the Company.
 The Board considers that each nominee possesses attributes necessary for the development of the Company.

-(a) Mr. Abilash Ram
+(a) Mr Shailend Krishna